Host a static Angular build in an Azure App Service

 pm2 serve /home/site/wwwroot --no-daemon --spa

-folder.
+This will make PM2 serve your wwwroot folder.
 As a reference, my configuration looks as follows:

 Azure App Service Stack settings